 I see that the existing medical model does not offer an inclusive role in our communities, providing service to a specific demographic, that is our terminally ill, the dying, their care-givers and families.
 At present there are various specialists available in the form of health care professionals, volunteers, social workers and counsellors involved in palliative care, as well as specialised medical staff and chaplains (for spiritual/pastoral care).
 There are also obviously numerous funeral directors and funeral celebrants who look after the needs of families either prior to death (with pre-planned funerals) or once the person is deceased.
-My Life Transition Celebrant role exists to provide support and counsel once someone is actively living with a life limiting or terminal condition, assisting across all areas of need.
+My End of Life Guide or Death Doula role exists to provide support and counsel once someone is actively living with a life limiting or terminal condition, assisting across all areas of need.
 This role I see as the bridge between health care (medical) and death care (funeral industry).

 I’m sure we would all acknowledge that western society shrouds the dying process in mystery and does not actively encourage families to take a primary role in engaging in their own preparation or in a hands-on role to care for their loved ones.
 The traditional home vigils and family care of the dying and deceased prevalent in the past are rarely undertaken today.
 The funeral industry tends to perpetuate this belief, that only the ‘specialists’ can oversee the process and largely direct options.